Satan Tempts with Love

 Satan Tempts with Love (Der Satan lockt mit Liebe) is a 1960 French-West German crime film directed by Rudolf Jugert and starring Belinda Lee, Joachim Hansen and Ivan Desny.

-It was known in France as Les port des illusions and on American TV as Devil's Choice.
+It was known in France as Les port des illusions and on American TV as The Devil's Choice.

 Plot

 Carlos escapes from prison and meets Robert, who is carrying money that he has stolen from the bank where he was working.
 Carlos uses his girlfriend Evelyn, a singer, to steal the money so they can sail to Australia.
-However Evelyn falls for Robert.
+However, Evelyn falls for Robert.